SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 This target is interpreted to cover research about improving the resilience and reducing impacts of disasters for the poor and those in vulnerable situations.
 We consider "climate-related extreme events and other economic, social and environmental shocks and disasters" to cover all kinds of disasters.

 The target is limited to "the poor and those in vulnerable situations".
 Disabled people, children, elderly people and pregnant women are included as groups in "vulnerable situations", based on the indicator in 1.3.
-We have also included terms for least-developed countries and small-island developing states, based on the assumption that these may be in a more vulnerable position when it comes to disasters.
+We have also included terms for least-developed countries and small-island developing states, based on the assumption that these populations may be considered more vulnerable when it comes to disasters.

 We have used the hazards listed in <a id="disasters">[Murray et al., (2021)](#f4)</a> to make a list of disasters based on their classification of hazards into hydrological/meteorological, geohazards, environmental, chemical, biological, technological, and societal.